-The Product Rule: A procedure can be broken down into a sequence of two (or more) tasks.
-There are n_1 ways to do the first task and n_2 ways to do the second task.
+The Product Rule : Assume that some procedure can be broken down into a sequence of two (or more) consecutive and independent tasks.
+Assume also that there are n_1 ways to do the first task and n_2 ways to do the second task.
 Then there are $n_1 \cdot n_2$ ways to do the procedure.

-Example: How many bit strings of length seven are there?
+How many bit strings of length seven are there?

 Solution: Since each of the seven bits is either a 0 or a 1, the answer is $2^7 = 128$.